AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+### Command input and hints

+- All command words are lowercase.
+Inputs like `ADD`, `Add`, `LiSt` are not accepted.
+The UI will warn and suggest the lowercase form.
+- While typing, the command hint shows the exact format (parameters) for the detected command to aid fast typing.
+Exact word matches are prioritised; otherwise, partial matches show suggestions.
+- For commands that take no parameters (e.g., `list`, `exit`, `help`, `clear`), hints still appear even if you type extra text after the command word (e.g., `list 123`).
+On execution, the extra text is ignored.

+### Field constraints

+These constraints are enforced by the app.
+Inputs that violate them will be rejected with a clear error message.

+- Name: Only alphanumeric characters and spaces; must not be blank.
+- Phone: Digits only; at least 3 digits.
+- Email: Must follow standard email rules.
+Local-part allows alphanumeric and `+_.-` (cannot start/end with those).
+Domain labels are alphanumeric with optional hyphens and must end with a label of at least 2 characters.
+- Address: Cannot be blank (must not start with whitespace).
+Otherwise free-form.
+- Doctor: Only alphanumeric characters and spaces.
+Leave `d/` out to keep doctor empty.
+- Medicine: Only alphanumeric characters and spaces.
+- Tag: Alphanumeric and hyphen only (`[a-zA-Z0-9-]+`).

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.